Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 Maui is the second least expensive to fly to from the mainland.
 It has the most varied beaches—with black, red, or white sand.
 Check out these wonderful sites:

-- Haleakala National Park—You can drive to the top of the 10,000-foot volcano, with its fabulous sunrises and sunsets, with the opportunity to bicycle up or down the mountain.
+- Haleakala National Park: You can drive to the top of the 10,000-foot volcano, with its fabulous sunrises and sunsets, and have the opportunity to bicycle up or down the mountain.
 Unique plants and birds can be seen, including the rare and endangered silvertooth, which looks similar to the yucca of the American Southwest, only silver.
 Free car camping is allowed.

-- The Hana Highway, magnificent and renowned, it’s one of the most highly ranked drives in the world.
+- The Hana Highway, magnificent and renowned, is one of the most highly ranked drives in the world.
 Start out on that road several hours before sunset.
 Though it’s only 68 miles long, it has 620 curves with 59 bridges, of which 46 are only one lane, all winding along cliffs above the coast, through one of the most fabulous sections of coastal rainforest in the world.
 A few pullouts allow for taking pics.
-You will need 2 to 4 hours to make the drive.
+You will need two to four hours to make the drive.